Reduce screen time and regain focus

 If family truly is your priority, your time should reflect that.

 Time is the one thing you can’t get back.
-You need to learn to lead a balanced life.

 Rest